suchialex/CINS3002-HW03/instructions.md

   </summary>
   Inside the lookup_employee function<br>

-  - Remove the print statement that prints the employee id<br>
+  - Remove the two print statements<br>
   - Open the file employees.txt in read mode and store the file object in a variable of your choice<br>
   - Using a for loop, go over the file using the file object above<br>
   - Using readline() methods, read the rest of the employee data into variables